programmer-1991/quiz-app-PP2/README.md

-# Quiz Game
+# Quiz To Learn

-Quiz game is a website that aims to show how pure JavaScript works in a real-world setting.
-The site will be aimed at folks who enjoy playing quiz games as well as implementing more sophisticated JavaScript principles.
-Quiz Game is a fully responsive JavaScript game that allows players to simultaneously learn, seek information, and have fun.
+Quiz-to-learn is a website that aims to show how pure JavaScript works in a real-world setting and creates an effective way to promote learning and educational content.
+The site targets people with different age groups who enjoy playing quiz games and eager to enhance their knowledge and retain information better.
+Quiz-to-learn offers to users a fun and effective way to learn, challenge themselves, and engage with others, making it a valuable tool for education, entertainment, and personal development.

 ![Responsice Mockup]()